Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Bluebeard (Caryopteris x clandonensis)

-The small bluebeard shrub has purple/blue flowers that add decorative touch to front of backyard
+The small bluebeard shrub has purple or blue flowers that can add a decorative touch to a frontyard

-Bluebeard is one of the few small flowering shrubs that start blooming late in the season.
-The flowers on this small deciduous shrub are blue or purple color.
+The bluebeard is one of the few small flowering shrubs that starts blooming in late summer.
+The flowers of this small deciduous shrub are blue or purple.
 Some varieties of bluebeard have dark to light-green foliage, and others have variegated ovate-shaped leaves.
 Bluebeard is an easy-care shrub that grows best in perennial borders or flower beds.

 Small bluebeard bushy shrubs grow to between 2 and 3 ft.
 (0.6 – 1 m) in zones 5 – 9.
 The shrub stems grow upward and outward to give the plant a rounded shape.
 Bluebeard is an ornamental plant that is ideal for compact residential landscapes.